-The Holistic Approach to Pain Management
+The Holistic Approach to Pain Management in Phoenix, AZ

 Millions of American adults are living with chronic pain, which refers to pain that occurs every day or most days for a minimum of six months.
 We know how debilitating it can be to live with chronic pain.
 If you feel that you aren’t getting the complete pain management you had been hoping for through traditional medicine, you may want to consider a more holistic approach.

 Before we can determine the best approach to managing your chronic pain, we first need to determine what’s causing it.
 Is it due to an injury that hasn’t properly been treated?
 Are you dealing with a disorder or a disease?
 Is it progressive?
 Is your pain caused by obesity?
 These are just some of the questions we need to ask.
 We also need to perform the appropriate tests to determine the root cause.

 Of course, tackling chronic pain isn’t always easy.
 We understand that there isn’t a one-size-fits-all approach to managing chronic pain, but we provide more holistic, integrative, and whole-body treatments so that your entire body functions better together.
 Inflammation is one of the root causes of pain because we see it in many of today’s chronic conditions and diseases, from diabetes and arthritis to heart disease and cancer.
 By targeting inflammation we can help you lead a fuller, richer and pain-free life.

 Treating Your Pain